 The Word parable originates from the Greek παραβολή (parabolē), literally “throwing” (bolē) “alongside” (para-), by extension meaning “comparison, illustration, analogy.

-When asking a well known artist and art lecturer about the deeper meaning of one his esoteric paintings, he informed me in no uncertain manner : “If you can’t see it for yourself there is no point explaining it to you !”.
+When asking an artist about the deeper meaning of one his paintings, he clarified: “If you can’t see it for yourself there is no point explaining it to you !”.

-I can see his point… especially when the esoteric message is intended for or likely to be understood by only a small number of people with a specialized knowledge or interest.
-In contradistinction, to illustrate concepts of universal truth, I am using visual art ‘Parables’ to illuminate and communicate this art to anybody who is interested in the analogy.
+I can see his point… especially when the message is intended for a particular audience.
+In contradistinction, to illustrate abstract concepts, I am using visual art ‘Parables’ to attempt to illuminate particular art analogies.

 ‘Odyssey’ is defined as a long and eventful or adventurous journey or experience.
 Life is an Odyssey along the arrow of time, full of unexpected adventurous encounters, both physically and spiritually, as was Homer’s sailing Odyssey through the Agean archipelago and Mediterranean.
 Having sailed some of the same waters and traveled widely as a photographer, this continual series of paintings and mixed media illustrates some of these encounters over time.